gelicia/framsia2019/readme.md

 ```

 ## Hardware
+Parts include a 24 LED Neopixel ring, a GPS breakout board, a Particle Photon and an external antenna.
+And Tupperware, because being an adult means I can destroy Tupperware without getting in trouble.
+It's powered with an Anker Powercore 5000.

 From [Particle's Web IDE](https://build.particle.io), create a new project, add the neopixel and Adafruit_GPS libraries, and use the code found in `hardware/framsiabike.ino`.

 From the [Particle Console](https://console.particle.io), add a new webhook integration, and have it call a GET from the deployed API endpoint.
 Under advanced settings, choose "Custom" for query parameters, and have it be